ronihogri/financial-doc-reader/steps/step2_BStable2json/README.md

 #### Table Text to Structured JSON Conversion

-The LLM was provided the table body, and was asked to convert the table text into structured JSON data.
-An illustration of this process is shown in <a href="#figure-2-2" style="white-space: nowrap; font-weight: bold;">Fig. 2.2</a>*A*, *B*.
+The LLM was provided the table body text, and was asked to convert it into structured JSON data.
+An illustration of this process is shown in <a href="#figure-2-2" style="white-space: nowrap; font-weight: bold;">Fig. 2.2</a>*A*,*B*.
 Each LLM output (string) was checked to confirm that it could be converted into JSON data using Python's <span style="white-space: nowrap;"><code>json.loads()</code></span> function.
 If the conversion was successful, the process was deemed successful and was terminated; if not, the model was queried again.
 Overall, the mini model performed this task well.
 However, a common issue was that the returned JSON structure was unbalanced, and missed the closing "\}" character.
 To avoid the cost (and risk) of repeated querying, this issue was addressed algorithmically, drastically reducing the error rate from <span style="white-space: nowrap;">15.3%</span> to <span style="white-space: nowrap;">0.13%</span> (<a href="#figure-2-2" style="white-space: nowrap; font-weight: bold;">Fig. 2.2</a>*C*).
 Thus, the mini model had to be re-queried only once during the three test runs (total of 756 table texts), and the large model was never required.

 ### <a id="figure-2-2"></a>
 ![](https://github.com/ronihogri/financial-doc-reader/blob/main/steps/step2_BStable2json/images/json_table_results.png)

-**Figure 2.2: JSON data extraction.** <span style="font-weight: bold; font-style: italic;">A</span>, An example of unstructured table body text. <span style="font-weight: bold; font-style: italic;">B</span>, Layout of the JSON structure produced by the LLM based on the text provided in *A* (dots represent nested key-value pairs, omitted from the figure for brevity).
-The JSON structure successfully captured the table structure in the original document. <span style="font-weight: bold; font-style: italic;">C</span>, The mini model's output often lacked the closing "\}" character, which would have caused a conversion error in 15.3% of cases.
+**Figure 2.2: JSON data extraction.** ***A***, An example of unstructured table body text. ***B***, Layout of the JSON structure produced by the LLM based on the text provided in *A* (dots represent nested key-value pairs, omitted from the figure for brevity).
+The JSON structure successfully captured the table structure in the original document. ***C***, The mini model's output often lacked the closing "\}" character, which would have caused a conversion error in 15.3% of cases.
 This issue was addressed algorithmically, reducing the error rate by two orders of magnitude to 0.13% <span style="white-space: nowrap;">(\* : *p* =</span> 10<sup>-35</sup>, Fisher's exact test).

 <br>